 The TGV (high-speed train) network is more expensive than normal trains (TER), but saves time and is quite an experience.

-The easiest way to book tickets is through the SNCF website, where you can buy your tickets and print them out at home.
+The easiest way to book tickets is through the SNCF website, where you can buy your tickets and print them at home.
 That way you can step straight on to the train without queuing up at the ticket counter.

 If you do not have access to a printer, you can pick up your booked tickets at the railway station, but you must show the credit card that you used to buy the tickets, to validate your identity.